 Soft tissue tumors

 Synovial Sarcoma - This frequently involves the knee and ankle more than other joints.
-Symptoms include pain, often at night or during activity as well as instability of the joint and swelling.
+Symptoms include pain, often at night or during activity, as well as instability of the joint and swelling.

 Synovial Chondromatosis and Pigmented Villonodular Synovitis are benign tumours of the synovium found mostly in the knee.
+Symptoms of this can be 'mechanical', such as locking and popping sensations.